keras-team/keras-io/guides/md/litert_export.md

 3. **Native PyTorch-to-LiteRT pipeline** — `litert-torch` converts Keras models through PyTorch's `ExportedProgram` directly to the LiteRT flatbuffer format.

-We will use a tiny transformer as our runnable example, but the same steps work for any Keras model — including **Gemma 3 270M**, a lightweight language model that is small enough to export quickly and run on edge devices.
+The same API works for any Keras model — from a simple classifier to a lightweight LLM like **Gemma 3 270M**.

 ---
 ## Setup